Shanmukhi1920/ETL-MiniProject/README.md

 ## Overview
 This project implements an ETL (Extract, Transform, Load) pipeline for weather data using OpenWeather API.
-It collects current weather data and 5-day forecasts for specified cities, processes the data, and stores it in a PostgreSQL database.
+It collects current weather data and 5-day forecasts for specified cities, processes the data, validates and stores it in a PostgreSQL database.
 The pipeline is orchestrated using Apache Airflow.

 ## System Setup